 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist In-Network There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Out-of-Network 30% of the cost for this Medicare-covered preventive service Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: • lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc; • not associated with surgery; and • not associated with pregnancy.
+Out-of-Network \$30 Copay for this Medicare-covered preventive service Acupuncture for chronic low back pain In-Network Out-of-Network Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: • lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc; \$15 Copay for each Medicare-covered acupuncture service. \$40 Copay for each Medicare-covered acupuncture service. • not associated with surgery; and • not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
-Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
-In-Network \$0 Copay for each Medicare-covered acupuncture service.
-Out-of-Network 30% of the cost for each Medicare-covered acupuncture service.
+Provider Requirements:

-Services that are covered for you What you must pay when you get these services Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Services that are covered for you What you must pay when you get these services Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Acupuncture services provided by American Specialty Health (ASH) Ambulance services Prior Authorization is required for Non-Emergency transportation. that can provide care if they are furnished to In-Network \$0 Copay for each one-way Medicare-covered ground transportation service.
-You Pay 0% of the cost for each one-way Medicare-covered air transportation service.
-35% of the cost for each one-way Medicare-covered air transportation service.
-35% of the cost for each one-way Medicare-covered air transportation service.
+Acupuncture services provided by American Specialty Health (ASH) Ambulance services Prior Authorization is requitor transportation. ired for Non-Emergency Covered ambulance services include fixed wing, rotary wing, and ground ambulance In-Network Out-of-Network services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. way Medicare-covered ground transportation service. \$275 Copay for each one- way Medicare-covered ground transportation service.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that 20% of the cost for each one-way Medicare-covered air transportation service.
+20% of the cost for each one-way Medicare-covered air transportation service.